eu-ge-ne/enrouter/apps/web/src/app/docs/start/index.md

 ## Scaffold project

-First, create new Vite project from `react-ts` template:
+Let's create new Vite project from `react-ts` template and run it:

 ```bash
 pnpm create vite enrouter-demo --template react-ts